Samuel12209/Python-Practice-projects/README.md

 ## More Python Projects to Help Build Your Portfolio:

-## Predicting the Weather Using Machine Learning — This machine learning project will help you prepare data, work with time series data, measure error, and improve your model performance.

-## Predicting Car Prices — Practice the machine learning workflow using k-nearest neighbors to predict car prices.

 ## Python Projects for AI Enthusiasts:

 ## Building an AI Chatbot with Streamlit — Build a simple website with an AI chatbot user interface similar to the OpenAI Playground in this intermediate-level project.